-The senior credit facility held by the Company's parent, LiveOne, contains provisions that limit the Company's operating activities, including covenant relating to the requirement to maintain a certain amount cash at LiveOne of \$7.0 million (as maybe adjusted from time to time).
+The senior credit facility held by the Company's parent, LiveOne, contains provisions that limit the Company's operating activities, including covenant relating to the requirement to maintain a certain amount cash at LiveOne of \$7.0 million (as was subsequently reduced and maybe adjusted from time to time).
 If an event of default occurs and is continuing, the senior lender may among other things, terminate its obligations thereunder, accelerate its debt and require LiveOne and/or the Company to repay all amounts thereunder.
 For example, on October 13, 2022, a judgement was entered in favor of SoundExchange, Inc. ("SX") against LiveOne and Slacker in the United States District Court Central District of California in the amount of approximately \$9.8 million.
 In February 2023, the parties settled the dispute.
 LiveOne's debt agreements with the provider of its senior credit facility contains a covenant that if a material adverse change occurs in its financial condition, or such lender reasonably believes the prospect of payment or performance of their loan is materially impaired, the lender at its option may immediately accelerate its debt and require LiveOne and the Company to repay all outstanding amounts owed thereunder.
 If for any reason LiveOne fails to comply with the terms of its settlement agreement with SX, its senior credit facility provider may declare an event of default and at its option may immediately accelerate its debt and require LiveOne and the Company to repay all outstanding amounts owed under the senior credit facility, which would materially adversely impact the Company's business, operating results and financial condition.
-As of June 30, 2023, LiveOne was not in compliance with a financial covenant under the Revolving Credit Facility but is in the process of obtaining a waiver from the Senior Lender to remove the non-compliance.
+On September 8, 2023 and effective as of August 22, 2023, LiveOne entered into a new Business Loan Agreement with the senior credit facility provider to convert the senior credit facility into an assets backed loan credit facility, which shall continue to be collateralized by a first lien on all of the assets of LiveOne and its subsidiaries (the "ABL Credit Facility").
+The Business Loan Agreement provides LiveOne with borrowing capacity of up to the Borrowing Base (as defined in the Business Loan Agreement).
+Pursuant to the Business Loan Agreement, the requirement that LiveOne and its related entities shall at all times maintain a certain minimum deposit with the senior credit facility provider was reduced from \$7,000,000 to \$5,000,000.
+In August 2023, LiveOne entered into a \$1.7 million secured loan with Capchase which accrues interest at 8% and matures 30 months from issuance (the "Capchase Loan").
+As of December 31, 2023, LiveOne was in compliance with all covenants under the Capchase Loan and the ABL Credit Facility.